thomased/thomased.github.io/software.md

 **Citation:** Maia R, Eliason CM, Bitton P-P, Doucet SM, Shawkey MD (2013) [pavo: an R package for the analysis, visualization and organization of spectral data](http://dx.doi.org/10.1111/2041-210X.12069). _Methods in Ecology and Evolution_, 4(10):906-913

 ----------

-# Other

-You can find my half-finished projects and anything that might be of broader use on [github](https://github.com/thomased).